tkn-tub/bioelectrodynamics/README.md

     </p>
 </figure>
 <p align="center">
-Fig. 1: Illustration of a Protrophic cell used in the SeMeCo experiment.
+Fig. 1: Illustration of a Prototrophic cell used in the SeMeCo experiment.
 </p>

 ## Usage

 This project directly runs from the file `A_Master_File.mlx` located in the folder code.
-As this code uses some COBRA toolbox functions, it is needed first to install it in matlab.
+As this code uses some COBRA toolbox functions, it is first necessary to install it in matlab.
 Description for [installing COBRA in Matlab is in this link](https://opencobra.github.io/cobratoolbox/stable/installation.html).

 ## License